 Proven Winners Grape Punch and Sweet Alyssum

-I don’t stick to any planting rules like thriller, spiller etc. I usually like sticking to a couple plants with a rich color and offset with maybe a white or foliage plant that makes a striking contrast.
+I don’t stick to any planting rules like a thriller, spiller, etc. I usually like sticking to a couple of plants with rich color and offset them both with maybe a white or foliage plant that makes a striking contrast.

-Purple Wave Petunia, White Calibrachoa and Euphorbia “Breathless White”
+Purple Wave Petunia, White Calibrachoa, and Euphorbia “Breathless White”

 The tubs that are solid with no drainage (holes in them) are used as a secondary container.
-All the flowers in this tub are in one gallon pots set down in the larger tub.
+All the flowers in this tub are in one-gallon pots set down in the larger tub.